wireshark/wireshark/docbook/README.txt

 make wsug_pdf_us
 make wsug_pdf_a4
-The PDF is generated using an intermediate format named XSL-FO (XSL formatting objects). xsltproc converts the XML to a FO file, and then fop (apache's formatting object processor) is used to generate the PDF document, in US letter or A4 paper format.
+The PDF is generated using an intermediate format named XSL-FO (XSL formatting objects). xsltproc converts the XML to a FO file, and then FOP (Apache's formatting object processor) is used to generate the PDF document, in US letter or A4 paper format.
-TIP: You will get lot's of INFO/WARNING/ERROR messages when generating pdf, but conversation works just fine.
+Tip: You will get lot's of INFO/WARNING/ERROR messages when generating PDF, but the conversion works just fine.
 output: user-guide-us.pdf user-guide-a4.pdf

 make wsug_chm